Giant Steps (The Boo Radleys album): Reception

 Giant Steps received favourable reviews upon its release.
 It had sold 60,000 copies in 1993, becoming Creation Records' best selling release of the year.
 It reached the UK Top 20; "Lazarus" reached number 76 in the UK.

-NME and Select named it as album of the year, and it was ranked as #1 in Fanning's Fab Fifty for that year.
-Reviewing the album's rerelease in 2008, Sic Magazine wrote, "For 64 minutes they were the greatest band on the planet."
+NME and Select named it as album of the year, and it was ranked as No. 1 in Fanning's Fab Fifty for that year.
+Reviewing the album's re-release in 2008, Sic Magazine wrote, "For 64 minutes they were the greatest band on the planet".

 The album was also included in the book 1001 Albums You Must Hear Before You Die.
+Author Dave Thompson, in his book Alternative Rock (2000), praised the variety of styles, noting that "those perfect pop harmonies keep somersaulting overheard."

 In 2016, Pitchfork ranked the album at number 25 in its list of "The 50 Best Shoegaze Albums of All Time", with critic Stephen Thomas Erlewine writing:

 The following year, Pitchfork also ranked it at number 40 on its list of "The 50 Best Britpop Albums".

 Track listing

 All songs and lyrics written by Martin Carr.